annaesma/classification-of-lung-sounds/README.md

 # classification-of-lung-sounds
 This is code for classification of lung sounds using CNN's.
 The sound files were first segmented into 5 second files.
-Then spectrograms were taken.
-At last, a CNN was created.
-This code needs improvment, since accuracy is only 57.5 %.
+Sampling rate conversion and heart sound filtering was performed before feeding the spectrograms into the classifier.